Sweet Sixteen (2002 film): Plot

-Scottish teenager Liam and his friends exemplify the violent ned subculture; they no longer attend school, and instead hang around isolated areas or wander aimlessly all day long.
-They obtain money by illicitly selling untaxed cigarettes in a pub and defy the police.
-Liam's mother is currently in prison for a crime she did not commit.
-She will be released in a few weeks, in time for Liam's 16th birthday.
-Her boyfriend Stan works as a drug dealer with Liam's grandfather, Rab.
+In the Scottish town of Greenock, teenager Liam and his friends exemplify the violent ned subculture: they no longer attend school, and instead wander aimlessly all day long.
+They earn money by illegally selling untaxed cigarettes in a pub.
+Liam's mother, Jean, is currently in prison for a crime actually committed by her boyfriend Stan, who works as a drug dealer with Liam's grandfather, Rab.
+Jean is due to be released in a few weeks, in time for Liam's 16th birthday.

-Stan and Rab take Liam to visit his mother in Cornton Vale Prison, attempting to force him to smuggle drugs to her while they create a distraction.
-When Liam refuses to cooperate, his companions beat him up on the drive home; he fights back and flees.
-Liam arrives back to find that he has been expelled from his grandfather's flat, and his belongings thrown down into the front garden.
-Liam then moves into his sister Chantelle's nearby home in Port Glasgow.
-She implores Liam to do something more constructive with his own life.
+Stan and Rab attempt to force Liam to smuggle drugs to Jean during a prison visit.
+Refusing to cooperate, Liam is beaten up by Stan and eventually thrown out of Rab's flat.
+Liam then moves in with his older sister Chantelle in nearby Port Glasgow.
+She urges Liam to do something constructive with his life.

-When Liam takes Chantelle's young son Calum for a walk along Greenock Esplanade, his friend Pinball arrives in a stolen car and insists on taking them joyriding along the coast.
-They drive up through the Cloch caravan (trailer) park where Liam sees a caravan for sale.
-Liam wishes to escape with his mother and sister to the seaside and live in the caravan, away from Stan and Rab's wrath.
+When Liam takes Chantelle's young son Calum for a walk along the Greenock Esplanade, his friend Pinball arrives in a stolen car and insists on taking them joyriding along the coast.
+They drive up through the Cloch caravan park where Liam sees a caravan for sale.
+Liam dreams of starting afresh by purchasing a caravan to live in with his mother and sister, away from Stan and Rab.
 To afford it, he and Pinball steal a delivery of drugs from Stan's house and sell them.
-They soon develop "entrepreneur skills" and raise several thousand pounds, which they pay as a deposit towards the caravan in Liam's mother's name.
+They soon raise several thousand pounds, which they pay as a deposit towards the caravan in Liam's mother's name.

 Liam's efforts attract the attention of the local drug "godfather", Tony Douglas.
-Liam agrees to work with them after the local godfather tells him to "stay away from our shops".
+Liam agrees to work with them after Tony tells him to "stay away from our shops".
 Pinball, meanwhile, is thrown into the health club showers due to his disrespectful behaviour towards the dealer, and vows revenge.
 Liam and Pinball continue selling drugs locally, with the help of Liam's other friends who deliver pizzas.
-Liam and Pinball meet again with members of the drug godfather's gang, and Liam joins them in their car.
+Liam and Pinball meet again with members of Tony's gang, and Liam joins them in their car.
 Pinball is kicked out, angering him further; the gang members advise Liam to "dump" Pinball for good.
-They take Liam to a Glasgow nightclub and instruct him that he has to kill someone to join the gang.
+They take Liam to a Glasgow nightclub and inform him that he has to kill someone to join the gang.
 Liam attempts to do so, but is stopped by the gang, who inform him it was a test—which he has passed.